Padua Center provides a number of programs to fulfill the needs of the community we serve.

 At Padua Center we believe that teachers, parents (guardians), community partners and the student can work together to use the time of suspension as a positive learning experience.
 Key to the success of this program is the integration of parent, community and school to help the student develop alternative ways of dealing with conflict and simultaneously assisting the student with schoolwork.

-The Padua Possibilities Program consists of four elements:
+The Padua Possibilities Program consists of several elements:

 Academic Assistance – students complete schoolwork that they could miss during an out of school suspension.